A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Facts

+We have observed that, if a PRNG performs badly, then in the corresponding lattice test diagrams, there is correlation between the numbers.
+Hence, these plots of lattice test verify our previous ranking based on blind tests.
 However, this test fails to further enhance or modify the ranking shown in Table~\ref{tab:blind_test_avg}.
-Therefore, we have avoided supplying all the images of lattice test results and further tested these PRNGs by space-time diagram.
+So, we avoid supplying all the images of lattice test but move to space-time diagram.